Ryandran/space-y/README.md

 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 This dataset includes a record for each payload carried during a SpaceX mission into outer space.

-## Build a Dashboard Application with Plotly Dash
+<h1 align=center><font size = 5>Assignment: Build a Dashboard Application with Plotly Dash</font></h1>
+In this lab, you will be building a Plotly Dash application for users to perform interactive visual analytics on SpaceX launch data in real-time.

+This dashboard application contains input components such as a dropdown list and a range slider to interact with a pie chart and a scatter point chart.
+You will be guided to build this dashboard application via the following tasks:

 # Finding Insights Visually
 Now with the dashboard completed, you should be able to use it to analyze SpaceX launch data, and answer the following questions: